A Glimpse Inside the Mind of Charles Swan III: Production

 Roman Coppola began development on the film in 2004.

 Filmed on location in Santa Clarita and Los Angeles, California.

 Music

-"It was surreal", says the Chicago composer and performer Liam Hayes, about appearing in the Roman Coppola film A Glimpse Inside the Mind of Charles Swan III.
-"I haven't played many gigs on a beach with a Hammond organ, you know?"
-Hayes, who has made music under the name Plush since the early 1990s, was contacted by Coppola after the director became a huge fan.
-"I just got so absorbed by his music", Coppola told GQ (UK) about Hayes and Plush.

-The result of this appreciation was Hayes and Coppola making a soundtrack out of Hayes' music.
-"It evolved", says Hayes.
-"When we met to discuss the project we talked about possible songs.
-We talked some more, added a few more songs, and I ended up doing the score."
-Hayes also appears in the film performing the tune "So Much Music".
-It is not his first time onscreen: In 2000 he appeared in High Fidelity performing his song "Soaring and Boring".
+The soundtrack of A Glimpse Inside the Mind of Charles Swan III was written by pop musician Liam Hayes, of whom director Roman Coppola is a fan.
+It is Hayes's first and only soundtrack.

 Release

 First premiered at the Rome Film Festival in November 2012.

 On January 8, 2013, the film was released through video on demand and was released in a limited release in the United States on February 8, 2013.

 Home media

 It was released on Blu-ray and DVD on May 14, 2013 in North America.